MrBobertus/MrBobertus.github.io/README.md

 # MrBobertus's GitHub

 Welcome!
-I'm MrBobertus, an aspiring developer with a passion for building user-friendly and visually appealing web experiences.
+I'm MrBobertus, an ambitious developer with a passion for building user-friendly and visually appealing web experiences.
 I'm currently focused on honing my skills in Java and JavaScript, and I also enjoy exploring game development concepts.
 This repository contains my portfolio website and several other webpage projects.

 ## Repository Structure